philadams-zz/philadams.net/src/quotes.md

 -
 > The best way out is always through. _Robert Frost_

 -
+> We love the things we love for what they are. _Robert Frost_

+-
 > Make New Mistakes.
 Make glorious, amazing mistakes.
 Make mistakes nobody’s